gohugoio/hugo/docs/content/tutorials/how-to-contribute-to-hugo.md

 Perhaps you want to start contributing to the docs.
 Then you can ignore most of the following steps.
 You can find the documentation within the cloned repository in the subfolder `docs`.
 Change the directory with `cd docs`.
 Install the [latest release]({{< relref "overview/installing.md" >}}).
 Or read on and build Hugo from source.

 You can start Hugo's built-in server via `hugo server`.
 Browse the documentation by entering [http://localhost:1313](http://localhost:1313) in the address bar of your browser.
-The server automatically updates the page if you change it's content.
+The server automatically updates the page if you change its content.

 ### Building Hugo